: A Comprehensive 5,000-Word Comparison

 Silver requires higher heat and expertise, while brass is easier to solder.

-6. Surface Finishing & Polimento
+6. Acabamento superficial & Polimento

 UM.
 925 Silver Finishing